Quantum resolution limit of long-baseline imaging using distributed entanglement: Introduction

 The paper is organized as follows.
-In Section~\ref{physical-set-up-section}, we explain our physical set up with two telescopes and two uniformly bright point sources.
-In Section~\ref{quantum-state-section}, we write down the joint quantum state of the incoming light.
-We then dive into our protocol in Section~\ref{sec:encoding}, where the first step is to encode the state of the incoming photons at each telescope site on to memory qubits with the above-mentioned logarithmic compression.
+In Section~\ref{physical-set-up-section}, we explain our problem set up with two telescopes and two uniformly bright point sources, and summarize the main results of the paper.
+In Section~\ref{quantum-state-section}, we write down the joint quantum state of the incoming information-bearing light.
+We then dive into our nonlocal entanglement-assisted measurement protocol in Section~\ref{sec:encoding}, where the first step is to encode the state of the incoming photons at each telescope site on to memory qubits with the above-mentioned logarithmic compression idea.
 In Section~\ref{decoding-section}, we explain the decoding step where we carry out the measurements to determine the state of an incoming photon in terms of the combinations of the spatial modes collected at both sites.
-In Section~\ref{sec:quantumlimit_twosource}, we discuss how this approach attains the quantum limit of performance for the uniformly bright two-point separation problem.
-Section~\ref{sec:generalproblem} discusses how our protocol generalizes to any arbitrary measurement with any number of apertures.
+In Section~\ref{sec:quantumlimit_twosource}, we discuss how this approach attains the quantum Fisher-information (QFI) limit of estimation precision for the uniformly bright two-point separation problem.
+Section~\ref{sec:generalproblem} discusses how our protocol generalizes to any arbitrary measurement with any number of telescopes.
 In Section~\ref{sec:conclusions}, we conclude the paper with discussions pertaining to future work.